top of page

 Juvenile Court Aligned Action Network

-The Juvenile Court Aligned Action Network (JCAAN) is a structured, data-driven collaborative comprised of 15-20 members who meet monthly to focus on improving education outcomes and increasing the graduation rate of youth in the juvenile justice system.
-This program is particularly impactful, as Studies show that youth engaged in the justice system were seven times more likely to have adult criminal records than youth with self-reported delinquency and similar backgrounds, but no system engagement; ultimately, the more restrictive and more intense the justice system intervention are, the greater its negative impact.
+The Juvenile Court Aligned Action Network (JCAAN) is a structured, data-driven collaborative focused on improving education outcomes and increasing the graduation rate of youth in the juvenile justice system.
+This program is particularly impactful, as studies show that youth engaged in the justice system are significantly more likely to have adult criminal records than youth with self-reported delinquency and similar backgrounds, but no system engagement; ultimately, the more restrictive and more intense the justice system intervention are, the greater its negative impact.

-The JCAAN program has made significant impact for youth in Santa Clara County through their partnership with the Santa Clara County Office of Education.
-(SCCOE).
-Specifically, JCAAN supported the SCCOE on establishing a practice to help students re-enroll in their home school after spending time in detention; rather than disenrolling a student from their home school, if they are in Juvenile Hall Court School for less than 20 school days, they are “dually-enrolled” in their home school and the court school, any disruption.
-Additionally, JCAAN also partnered with the SCCOE’s Education Equity Committee to pilot a summer school attendance challenge that provide Target Gift cards at the beginning and end of the 3-week summer school sessions offered in ESUHSD and Gilroy School District targeting students 15+ credits behind and engaged in the justice system, foster care system and McKinney Vento.
-We had 96 students participating and a summer school session completion rate of 83%.
+The JCAAN program has made significant impact for youth in Santa Clara County through their partnership with the Santa Clara County Office of Education (SCCOE).
+Specifically, JCAAN supported the SCCOE on establishing a practice to help students re-enroll in their home school after spending time in detention.
+Additionally, JCAAN also partnered with the SCCOE’s Education Equity Committee to pilot a summer school attendance challenge with the Gilroy School District targeting students 15+ credits behind and engaged in the justice system, foster care system, and McKinney Vento.
+96 students participated and with a summer school session completion rate of 83%.

 (Sources: 9.
 Gatti, Umberto, Tremblay, Richard E., Vitaro, Frank.
 Iatrogenic effect of Juvenile Justice.
 Journal of Child Psychology and Psychiatry 50:8 (2009) pp 991-998.
 OR link to page 57 of Data Book, 2024).